Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Final payment

 Once your puppy is old enough to leave us, and you are ready to make your final payment in cash bring the remainder when you come to pick up your puppy.
 We have held puppies for a short period of time if the time is just not right for them to go to their new home yet.
+It is also possible to set up weekly payments for your puppy.
+After the deposit if there are a few weeks left before your puppy is to go home and you would rather make payments weekly until your puppy is ready to go home arrangements can be made.
+Only the deposit is non-refundable.

 Registration: